bitcoinops/bitcoinops.github.io/_includes/specials/bech32/14-security.md

 of the parties involved in generation of the address and so may be able to manipulate what address is finally chosen.
 For example, Bob sends his pubkey to Mallory expecting that Mallory will send her pubkey back.
-The he expects they'll each put the pubkeys into a multisig script template, hash it into an address, and someone will deposit money into that address.
+Then he expects they'll each put the pubkeys into a multisig script template, hash it into an address, and someone will deposit money into that address.